CougPhenomics/cougphenomics.github.io/laser_calibration.md

 2. remove imaging deck frame and install calibration target

 3. Open phenocenter
-and setup experiment (no db import, don't delete files) and job, setting z = 340 and plant height = 0 in the various settings.
+and setup experiment (no db import, don't delete files) and job, setting z = 340 and y = 700 in the camera settings.
+Don't go lower than 350 because you will risk hitting the target.
+Also, you can't use negative plant height so you wn't be able to scan at 20 cm. x=64 seems to work well.

 4. Run the job for plant heights 0-220 in 10 mm increments
-	- plantheight 200 mm = 20 cm above the target
+	- plantheight 0 mm = 20 cm above the target
-	- plantheight 300 mm = 30 cm above the target
+	- plantheight 100 mm = 30 cm above the target
-	- plantheight 400 mm = 40 cm above the target
+	- plantheight 200 mm = 40 cm above the target

 5. Move the snapshot folders to `C:/LemnaTec/3DScanner/CalibratorInput` and rename each snapshot folder 340 (plantheight = 0) to 140 (highest plantheight).
 Also unpack each .rawx and the enclosed image.raw file.
 Save the .png and .ply in the upper most directory for the scan, e.g. `140`.